AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 Note that this change complexity is also driven from the desire to support natively Ada constructs (aggregates, partial copies, etc) and improve compatibility between classes and tagged types.
-Users can leverage default implementation if such level of control is unecessary.
-Some language extension may also allow to forbid aggregates and partial update on specific types (although this introduces complexities in generics that now need to specify wether these restricted types are allowed or not).
+Users can leverage default implementation if such level of control is unnecessary.
+Some language extension may also allow to forbid aggregates and partial update on specific types (although this introduces complexities in generics that now need to specify whether these restricted types are allowed or not).

 Also keep in mind that Ada Flare aggregates also need to account for types that have both public and private components.